US STOCKS-Apple halts Wall St rally, but S&P ekes out record high

 By Sruthi Shankar

-Sept 13 (Reuters) - U.S. stocks were little changed on Wednesday as Apple-led losses in tech stocks were offset by gains in consumer discretionary and energy stocks, which helped the S&P 500 inch up to a record intra-day high.
+Sept 13 (Reuters) - U.S. stocks were little changed in late morning trading on Wednesday as Apple-led losses in technology stocks were offset by gains in consumer discretionary and energy stocks, which helped the S&P 500 inch up to a record intra-day high.

 Wall Street is coming off a two-day rally that resulted in the three major indexes finishing at all-time highs on Tuesday and the S&P touching a record intra-day high.

-“The market’s slowed the treadmill to a slight pace from the run it was on,” said Matt Lloyd, chief investment strategist at Advisors Asset Management in Monument, Colorado.
+“The market’s slowed the treadmill to a slight pace from the run it was on, nothing really negative,” said Matt Lloyd, chief investment strategist at Advisors Asset Management in Monument, Colorado.

 “The likely driver today is going to be a little bit of a late-day rally.
 But not very large.”

-Target rose 2.3 percent after the retailer said it would hire 100,000 workers for the holiday season, 43 percent more than last year.
+Western Digital was the biggest S&P loser, down 5.3 percent after Toshiba said it would focus on selling its chips unit to a group led by Bain Capital and SK Hynix .

-McDonald’s gave the biggest boost to the Dow with a 0.9 percent rise, while Amazon’s 0.7 percent rise led the Nasdaq higher.
+Equifax dropped 5 percent as investors brushed off the company’s chief executive apology for a breach that may have compromised personal information of 143 million U.S. consumers and a reassurance to “make changes” to avoid further hacks.

-Nordstrom gained 6.3 percent, topping the consumer discretionary index after Reuters reported the founding family had selected private equity firm Leonard Green & Partners to help take it private.
+Nordstrom gained 6.3 percent after Reuters reported the Nordstrom family had selected private equity firm Leonard Green & Partners to help take the high-end retailer private.